pypa/manylinux/pep-perennial.rst

 As with the previous manylinux tags, wheels will be allowed to link against a limited set of external libraries and symbols.
-These will be defined by profiles in auditwheel.
+These will be defined by profiles documented on https://packaging.python.org/ and implemented in auditwheel.
 At least initially, they will likely be similar to the list for manylinux2010 (:pep:`571`), and based on library versions in newer versions of CentOS.